aashish36/aashish36/README.md

 - 👀 I love CyberSecurity and Ethical Hacking and enjoy coding in Python.
 - 🌱 I’m interested in SOC and Security Analyst, Crypto and Blockchain.
 - 📫 I'm trying to find bugs.
-- 🔭 I’m currently working on Web Scraper, Review Scraper, and Image Scraper with Python.
+- 🔭 I’m currently working on Web Scraper, Review Scraper, Image Scraper and BackupFuzzer.
 - ⚡ Fun fact: I play CTFs too.

 ## 📫 How to reach me: [AashishSec](https://www.linkedin.com/in/bande-aashish/)